Christoph911/ailegaladvisor/README.md

 - ElasticSearch     (https://www.elastic.co/de/elasticsearch/)

 ## Installation Guidelines
-:warning: CAVE: To run the app successfully you need access to a document database
+:warning: CAVE: To run the webapp you need access to your own document database.
+Our database is not public at the moment!

 1. Clone Repository
 2. Create your virtual environment
 3. Install requirements
-4. setup a document database
+4. setup a document database (e.g. ElasticSearch)
 5. Have fun :)

 ## Get in contact